 DumDum - Jordin Tootoo.
 Jeremy Roenick once called him a DumDum in an interview, and so it will remain.

 MONSTER - Pierre McGuire mockery, usually referring to Mike Richards.
 If you don't know who Pierre is, lucky you.

-Alternate Captain Elbows - Formerly Captain Elbows, another name for Chris Pronger.
+Alternate Captain Elbows - The player formerly known as the player formerly known as Captain Elbows, another name for Chris Pronger.